bullx/OnlineAssignmentViewer/Readme.txt

    - express will be installed
 3) type "node app.js" from the same root folder.
 4) site can be accessed using "localhost:3002"

+Fixed the routes in the URL file.
+Please click on the student name twice to open the assignment due a href taking priority over ng-click